cirops/gulp-ing-food/README.md

 - [x] Use jQuery
 - [x] Use sass
 - [x] Use a public RESTful book api
-- [x] Fetch the books (with a search form) from the api and show them on a simple page
+- [x] Fetch the recipes (with a search form) from the api and show them on a simple page

 #### v2:
-- [ ] Branch git repository to v2
+- [x] Branch git repository to v2
-- [ ] Separate .js files to be merged with gulp
+- [x] Separate .js files to be merged with gulp
-- [ ] Separate .scss files to be merged with gulp
+- [x] Separate .scss files to be merged with gulp
+- [x] Organize static files in a better way
 - [ ] Add bootstrap layout to books page
-- [ ] Organize static files in a better way